 Videochat websites and apps like Skype, Instagram, Omegle, Oovoo, Kik, and others, allow children to talk and exchange pictures on tablets and Smartphones or via a webcam.
 Whilst talking on webcam with known and trusted friends and family can be fun and exciting, children can be at risk of bullying and also abuse.
 Children and young people sharing pictures and videos online are vulnerable to exploitation.
 This can happen in the following way:

-• The offender begins a conversation and tricks the young person into sending them an indecent picture on a webcam.
-They can trick them by pretending to be of the same age, someone the child knows, flirting with them or sending them inappropriate pictures or videos.
+• An offender makes contact with a young person online through an app, chatroom or game. • The offender begins a conversation and tricks the young person into sending them an indecent picture on a webcam.
+They can trick them by pretending to be of the same age, someone the child knows, flirting with them or sending them inappropriate pictures or videos. • The offender records or captures the picture and they then threaten to show it to others if they do not continue to respond.
+This has happened to young people and is being reported in Kent and beyond with children of both Primary and Secondary school age.
+This is online abuse.

 What to do if this happens